Avoid large or long roots as they tend to be more ‘woody’. Beetroots grow well in Ireland from early summer through the winter months.

 up to 1 year

 Thinly sliced or grated, raw beetroot works well in a salad.
 Instead of boiling beetroot, try baking them whole, wrapped in tinfoil.
 This is perfect for beets that are a little old.
-If you have a bit left, it’s delicious with feta or goat’s cheese.
+If you have a bit of beetroot left, it’s delicious with feta or goat’s cheese.
 Beetroot is also a good substitute for carrots and can be incorporated into cakes, used to make burgers, or a hearty soup.

 Good to know!